On the Complexity of Language Membership for Probabilistic Words: Introduction

-This paper focuses on the probabilistic membership problem in its own right, and aims at understanding for which CFLs it can be solved in polynomial time.
+This paper focuses on the probabilistic membership problem, and aims at understanding for which CFLs it can be solved in polynomial time.
 Borrowing terminology from database theory~\cite{vardi1982complexity}, we mostly study the problem in \emph{data complexity}, i.e., we assume that the target language is fixed and measure complexity only as a function of the input word.
-All our hardness results will be given in this sense, but some of our tractability results also hold in \emph{combined complexity}, i.e., when the input contains both the word and some representation of the target language (e.g., as a CFG).
+Some of our results, however, are about the \emph{combined complexity} of the problem, i.e., when the input contains both the word and some representation of the target language (e.g., as a CFG or NFA).
 Our work does not achieve a complete characterization of the CFLs that enjoy tractable probabilistic membership, but we give a hierarchy of sufficient conditions for tractability of the task (even beyond CFLs), complemented by lower bounds.
 We summarize our contributions below.

-\myparagraph{Contributions and outline} We give preliminaries and formally introduce the problem in \cref{sec:problem}.
+\paragraph{Contributions and outline} We give preliminaries and formally introduce the problem in \cref{sec:problem}.
 We then give some first results in \cref{sec:ambiguity}, which are essentially generalizations of the unweighted counting results of~\cite{bertoni1991complexity}.
-Namely, we show that probabilistic membership is tractable for uCFLs (even in combined complexity), because we can instead count the total probability of derivation trees with a variant of the CYK algorithm.
+Namely, we show that probabilistic membership is tractable for uCFLs (even in combined complexity), because we can count the total probability of derivation trees with a variant of the Cocke-Younger-Kasami (CYK) algorithm.
 However, we show that the task can be intractable (namely, \#P-hard) for some inherently ambiguous CFLs: we give a simple example of such a CFL, and generalize and extend techniques from~\cite{bertoni1991complexity} to show hardness even in the case of the union of two unambiguous \emph{linear CFLs}, i.e., the right-hand-side of each production rule contains at most one nonterminal.